RecipeShare Test Kitchen

 Cut the garlic chives into long strips and set everything aside.

-Add the noodles and water to a pot; stir in dark soy sauce if using.
+Add the noodles and water to a pot, then stir in dark soy sauce if using.

 Bring to a boil over medium heat and cook for 6 minutes, stirring occasionally.